Mixed precision accumulation for neural network inference guided by componentwise forward error analysis: Conclusion: discussion, limitations, and perspectives

 We have considered the problem of using mixed precision accumulation in the matrix--multiply accumulate operations for neural network inference.
 In order to do so, we investigated the propagation of errors in the inference, based on a generic error model that applies in particular to floating-point arithmetic.
 Specifically, we have carried out a componentwise forward error analysis, whose main conclusion is reported in Theorem~\ref{thm.main}.
 This key result shows that the errors incurred in each inner product of each layer are proportional to the condition number of the inner product and to the condition number of the activation functions.
 Therefore our analysis suggests (see Corollary~\ref{corollary}) to choose the precision of each inner product to be inversely proportional to this product of condition numbers.

 We have leveraged this insight by developing an inference algorithm with mixed precision accumulation.
 We introduced some approximations in order to cheaply estimate the condition numbers, leading to the practical approach outlined in Algorithm~\ref{alg:ALG1} and illustrated in Figure~\ref{fig.schema}.
-We have validated the soundness and potential of this approach experimentally on multilayer perceptrons networks with ReLU and $\tanh$ activations.
-Our experimental results indeed show that the proposed mixed precision approach can significantly improve the cost--accuracy tradeoff: in most cases, it is more accurate than the low precision baseline (FP8 in our tests) and less expensive than the high precision baseline (FP16 in our tests).
+We have experimentally validated the soundness and potential of this approach on multilayer perceptrons networks with ReLU and $\tanh$ activations.
+Our experimental results show indeed that the proposed mixed precision approach can significantly improve the cost--accuracy tradeoff: in most cases, it is more accurate than the low precision baseline (fp8 in our tests) and less expensive than the high precision baseline (fp16 in our tests).

+Despite these promising preliminary results, our approach does present some limitations that could be the object of future work. \begin{itemize} \item Like most traditional rounding error analyses, our analysis assumes the absence of overflow and underflow, that is, focuses on the effect of rounding errors only.
+However, this assumption may not be satisfied for some deep learning formats with very narrow range.
+Fortunately, the recent analysis of Mary and Mikaitis~\cite{mami25} for matrix multiplication provides some reassuring guarantees: provided that suitable scaling is used, overflow can be prevented and the effect of underflow can be made smaller than that of rounding errors.

+\item It is worth recalling that Algorithm~\ref{alg:ALG1} is the result of several simplifications described in Section~\ref{sec:simplif}.
+While we have experimentally observed these simplifications to be reasonable, this is only an empirical statement.

+\item Another limitation of Algorithm~\ref{alg:ALG1} is that its effectiveness depends on the choice of the parameter $\tau$: a too large value may lead to results of quality no better than the low precision baseline, while a too small value may lead to a higher cost than the high precision baseline.
+That being said, the choice of $\tau$ seems to be mostly dependent on the choice of the activation function, rather than on the dataset or on the neural network architecture.
+For example, with ReLU activations (Figure~\ref{fig:relu}), $\tau=0.1$ provides satisfactory results across all experiments.

+\item An important question left for future work is the high performance implementation of Algorithm~\ref{alg:ALG1}.
+The aim of our experiments has merely been to validate the principle of the algorithm and its theoretical potential under a certain cost model; our experiments use simulated lower precisions and so cannot assess to what extent this potential can be effectively translated in practice.
+That being said, we believe there is significant hope for the algorithm to be efficient, since its use of mixed precision is focused on the linear algebra part of the computation, for which efficient mixed precision implementations have been widely achieved~\cite{hima22}. \end{itemize}

-The analysis is general enough to cover various network architectures.
+Finally, this work could be extended in a number of ways, giving rise to several interesting perspectives: \begin{itemize} \item The analysis is general enough to cover various network architectures.
 We have focused our experiments on the multilayer perceptron one, but the approach could be adapted to convolutional networks.
-However, an analysis taking into account the specific structure of such networks should lead to sharper bounds and is left for future work.
+However, an analysis taking into account the specific structure of such networks should lead to sharper bounds.